 SEC.
-14. (a) There shall be a non-voting Delegate in the United shall be elected by the people qualified to vote for members of the Congress of Micronesia at the next general election after the effective date of this Act and thereafter at such general election every second year thereafter.
+331. (a) There shall be a non-voting Delegate in the United shall be elected by the people qualified to vote for members of the date of this Act and thereafter at such general election every second year thereafter.
 The term of office shall commence on the 3d day of January following the date of election.